 The following image shows the web app’s user interface we will create.

 This web app works as follows,

-- The file is uploaded to the folder define in the apps script
+- The file is uploaded to the folder defined in the apps script

-- The link to the uploaded file is taken and it is inserted to the Google Sheets data table with the other details you provided in the form
+- The link to the uploaded file is taken and it is inserted into the Google Sheets data table with the other details you provided in the form

 - Then, a confirmation alert is shown below the data entry form with a link to the uploaded file.

 How to create the Web App to upload files to Google Drive with Apps Script